Associate Professor, Department of Cell Biology

 Despite our understanding of this unique and remarkable mechanism, we know very little about the structure of the polar tube, how it is assembled, how the “harpoon” is launched, and how it mediates the transfer of the contents of the spore into the host cell.
 We are beginning our work to unravel these mysteries.

-Assistant Professor, Department of Cell Biology at NYU Grossman School of Medicine
+Associate Professor, Department of Cell Biology at NYU Grossman School of Medicine

-Assistant Professor, Department of Microbiology at NYU Grossman School of Medicine
+Associate Professor, Department of Microbiology at NYU Grossman School of Medicine